Stilborg/postmark-template-trans/README.md

 # Transfer postmark templates

-This cli tool can transfer templates from a server on one postmark account to a server on another postmark account
+A cli tool that can transfer templates from a server on one postmark account to a server on another postmark account

 ## Installation